top of page

 Cottonwood Poplar Catkins

 Cottonwood Poplar seed pods are called catkins.
 This tree’s catkins dropped from tree buds in jut a few days.
-The last and I hope final snow of the year added a nice touch to the image by capping each catkin with a white crown.
+The last, and I hope final, snow of the year added a nice touch to the image by capping each catkin with a white crown.

 When I started post processing this image I saw the full beauty of those catkins.
 I’ve never noticed how delicate they looked and had certainly never seen those little red berries.
 When these turn into seed pods and start blowing in the wind with little parachutes, they lose some of their attractiveness.